 After a good amount of arm twisting by fans, Rebel Queens decided to record the songs that they "accidentally" wrote and had been performing live.
-In 2017, the band's first original EP "It's Reigning Rock 'N' Roll" was born.
+In 2017, the band's first original EP, It's Reigning Rock 'N' Roll, was born.
 They launched their first single "Waiting Up For You," earning the band radio airplay on several Minnesota radio stations.
-The latest Rebel Queens EP, Wild Ride, was released on CD (available at Know Name Records Mpls) and all digital platforms on August 30th, 2019.
-The tracks on this sophomore release weave powerful vocals and impressive instrumentation along with lyrics that speak to the significance of music and finding your place in the universe.
-Each track pours out all the poetic thoughts of an off-beat late-night bar-dwelling musician that thrives on cynically discussing philosophy and existential matters.
+The latest Rebel Queens EP, Wild Ride, was released on CD (available at Know Name Records, Minneapolis) and all digital platforms on August 30th, 2019.
+The tracks on Wild Ride weave powerful vocals and impressive instrumentation along with lyrics that speak to the significance of music and finding your place in the universe.
+Each song is drenched in the poetic thoughts of an off-beat late-night bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
 It's a Wild Ride to the other side, but music soothes the soul.

-The EP’s single, "Hey Yeah" is a bad ass desert-rock influenced siren call that summons nature to “Save my soul.”
+The EP’s single, "Hey Yeah" is a bad ass classic-rock influenced siren call that summons nature to “Save my soul.”
 The song is an expression of self-acceptance despite the unknown.
 The “Hey Yeah” music video was filmed on the street and childhood home of Tiffany (lead vox).
 The video features a variety of characters and their chosen wild rides.
 Which, to the viewer's delight, is mostly attractive classic cars & motorcycles.